What Are Vowels? Definition, Sounds, Rules, and Examples

 Consonant: yes, yellow

-All English letters fall into one of two groups: vowels or consonants.
-The biggest difference comes down to how your mouth moves when you make the sound.
+All English letters belong to one of two groups: vowels or consonants.
+The biggest difference is how the sound is made.

 Feature Vowels Consonants